 Can essential oils be used internally?

 Essential oils that are of a culinary nature are used in the food and beverage industry as flavour enhancers.
 These additives are formulated by food chemists who are bound by industry protocols, licensing and government regulations.
 Sometimes you may see the term GRAS status on a label, meaning that a substance is Generally Recognized as Safe by the EPA & FDA (Environmental Protection Agency & Federal Drug Administration).† This does not indicate that an essential oil is safe to ingest as a medicine or from a nutritional perspective.
 Many companies are promoting the idea that it is safe to consume essential oils due to their naturalness and purity, with anecdotal marketing tag lines that entice purchasers into believing that essential oils can be used to cure, treat or render the human body from developing illnesses and disease.
 For example, adding a few drops of a cold pressed citrus essential oil to your water or smoothie does not provide any vitamin c, nor does it provide any other nutritional benefits compared to eating and/or consuming the whole fruit.
 Some essential oils contain naturally occurring substances that cause mucous membrane, esophageal and stomaching lining irritation.
 Under the code of ethics stipulated by organizations such as the CFA & NAHA, essential oils should not be ingested for any reason.
-However some essential oils are often seen as ingredients in oral products such as toothpaste and mouthwash, however we do not recommend that our clients use any essential oils in their own homemade products for any of the above purposes.
+However some essential oils are often seen as ingredients in oral products such as toothpaste and mouthwash.

 How do essential oils work and how do odours affect people?